flatcar-archive/flatcar-docs/docs/installing/_index.md

 bunzip2 flatcar_production_qemu_image.img.bz2
 ```

-For testing Ignition configruations we have to make sure that we always boot an unmodified fresh image because Ignition only runs on first boot.
+For Ignition configurations to be recognized we have to make sure that we always boot an unmodified fresh image because Ignition only runs on first boot.
 Therefore, before trying to use an Ignition config we will always discard the image modifications by using a fresh copy.
-You can already boot the image and have a look around in the OS through the QEMU VGA console - you can close the QEMU window or stop the script with `Ctrl-C`.
+You can already boot the image with `./flatcar_production_qemu.sh` and have a look around in the OS through the QEMU VGA console - you can close the QEMU window or stop the script with `Ctrl-C`.
 ```shell
 mv flatcar_production_qemu_image.img flatcar_production_qemu_image.img.fresh
 # If you want to have a first look, boot it and wait for the autologin to give you a prompt: